-These amounts represent the fair market value, less accrued interest, at December 31, 2014 of:
+These amounts represent the fair market value, less accrued interest, at December 31, 2015 of:

-- the Interest Rate Swap for which the Company has entered into with Airbus Group N.V. with effect of December 27, 2005.
+- the Interest Rate Swap for which the Company has entered into with Airbus Group SE with effect of December 27, 2005.
 The notional amount of the swap is 500 EUR million, which expires on September 25th, 2018.
-The Interest Rate Swap is designated as a cash flow hedge and its purpose is to swap the variable interest in connection with the 500 EUR million loan to Airbus Group N.V. (see note 3), into a fixed interest rate of 5,50% per annum. - the Interest Rate Swap for which the Company has entered into with Airbus Group N.V. with effect of September 18, 2009.
+The Interest Rate Swap is designated as a Cash Flow Hedge and its purpose is to swap the variable interest in connection with the 500 EUR million loan to Airbus Group SE (see note 3), into a fixed interest rate of 5,50% per annum. - the Interest Rate Swap for which the Company has entered into with Airbus Group SE with effect of September 18, 2009.
 The notional amount of the swap is 1 EUR billion, which expires on August 12, 2016.
-The Interest Rate Swap is designated as a fair value hedge and its purpose is to swap the fixed interest of 4,625% per annum in connection with the 1 EUR billion Eurobond (see note 9), into a variable interest rate of EURIBOR three (3) months with a spread of 1,565% per annum.
+The Interest Rate Swap is designated as a fair value hedge and its purpose is to swap the fixed interest of 4,625% per annum in connection with the 1 EUR billion Eurobond (see note 10), into a variable interest rate of EURIBOR three (3) months with a spread of 1,565% per annum from September 18, 2009 onwards.
+Changes in the fair value of the Interest Rate Swap of 27,7 EUR million negative (2014: 17,3 EUR million negative) have been recognized in the Income Statement.